 D.4.2.2 Antenna connection for NR bands where only 4Rx is supported

 For NR bands where only 4Rx is supported, all 4Rx antenna ports shall be connected to the downlink signal from the SS.
 The system simulator shall provide independent noise and fading (low correlation) for each antenna port.
-Except for the modifications to radio link monitoring tests specified in section TBD, the parameters and test requirements remain unmodified.
+Except for the modifications to radio link monitoring tests specified in D.4.1.1 and D.4.1.2, the parameters and test requirements remain unmodified.

 D.4.2.3 Antenna connection for E-UTRA bands where 2Rx is supported